 - How to find Apollo 11’s landing site on the Moon

-Would the more subtle use of charcoal or lead depict its shades of grey more faithfully – or would you include coloured pencil, perhaps cream, yellow, or even blue, brown and purple?
+Would the more subtle use of charcoal or lead depict its shades of grey more faithfully – or would you include coloured pencil, perhaps cream, yellow, or even blue (not to be confused with a blue Moon!), brown and purple?

 When you start to think in these terms, you’ll begin to appreciate the Moon’s real colours.
 The area that stands out most is Wood’s Spot, a patch the shape of a rhomboid with a side 200km (125 miles) long.